treytomes/rlox/README.md

 I don't really like the BASIC style though.
 And Python's syntax requires the `range` operation.

 I think I'm just going to stick with the C-syntax for now.
 The parentheses will hold the initializer, condition, and increment statements.

+### Boolean / Bitwise Operators

+The problem here is one of intention: Am I trying to calculate something, or make a decision?
+Boolean operators can and should short-circuit; bitwise cannot.
+Because these operations are so different, they need to have different operator symbols.
+...and sticking with the C-syntax is the easiest way to not confuse myself.

+- Bitwise operators: Runtime error if either operand is not an integer.

+- I'd like to be able to do something like this: `true && print "A"`, but that would mean having boolean operators between statements and I'm not sure what the consequences of that would be just yet.